Homestay English

 Learn English at my home

 "Homestay English" is a very good way for adults to study English.
 With me, the cost is £700 per week.
-This is for 15 hours of 1:1 lessons per week, plus lots of conversation; nice accommodation at my home; good food and wine; and excursions on the wild and wonderful islands of Ulva and Mull, Scotland.
+This is for 15 hours of 1:1 lessons per week, plus lots of conversation; nice accommodation at my home; good food and wine; and excursions on the wild and wonderful Wolf Island and isle of Mull, Scotland.

 (I also teach online by Google Meet, Zoom or Skype, and I travel to teach in your community.)